 Your application may be made for different reasons - study, salaried employment, temporary employment, business creation, scientific, research, artisitc, medical, or merely 'visiteur'.

-As part of the interview process at the consulate you will need to provide a substantial amount of documentation, which must include, but may not be limited to:
+As part of the process you will need to provide a substantial amount of documentation, which must include, but may not be limited to:

 - Proof of residency in your home country for the three months before and after your stay;